Deterministic Algorithm and Faster Algorithm for Submodular Maximization subject to a Matroid Constraint: Fast Algorithms for Finding a Relaxed Local Optimum

-We now would like to determine the number of oracle queries used by Algorithm~\ref{alg:fastlocal}.
-By Lemma~\ref{lem:independence}, Line~\ref{line:find_start} of Algorithm~\ref{alg:fastlocal} uses $O(n \log r)$ value and independence oracle queries.
-Line~\ref{line:to_base} of Algorithm~\ref{alg:fastlocal} can be implemented using $O(n)$ independence oracle queries since it only require us to make a single pass over the ground set $\cN$, and add to $S$ every element that can be added without violating independence.
-In the following, we prove the following two additional properties: (i) the number of iterations of Algorithm~\ref{alg:fastlocal} is at most $O(\frac{r}{\eps})$, and (ii) each iteration can be implemented using $O(n)$ value oracle queries and $O(n\log r)$ independence oracle queries.
-Notice that, together with our previous observations, these properties complete the proof of the lemma.
+Next, we would like to determine the number of oracle queries used by Algorithm~\ref{alg:fastlocal}.
+Line~\ref{line:to_base} of Algorithm~\ref{alg:fastlocal} requires no oracle queries since it can be implemented by simply adding $r - |S_0|$ dummy elements to $S_0$.
+In the following, we show that each iteration of Algorithm~\ref{alg:fastlocal} can be implemented using $O(n)$ value oracle queries and $O(n \log r)$ independence oracle queries.
+Since Algorithm~\ref{alg:fastlocal} has only $O(\frac{r}{\eps})$ iterations, this will imply that Algorithm~\ref{alg:fastlocal} requires only $O(\frac{r}{\eps} \cdot n) = O(\eps^{-1}nr)$ value oracle queries and $O(\frac{r}{\eps} \cdot n \log r) = O(\eps^{-1}nr \log r)$ independence oracle queries.